LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/post-conversation-survey-legacy.md

 PCS Bot can be integrated with Functions.
 A function can be invoked when the survey starts (at the end of the conversation) and when the survey ends.
 This integration will not send any automated emails compared to the [chat post survey](liveperson-functions-event-sources-chat-post-survey.html).

 {: .important}
-Post-Conversation Survey Bot is only available for **messaging**, not for a chat.
+Post-Conversation Survey Bot is only available for **messaging**, not for chat.

 <img src="img/functions/functions_survey_bot_flow.png" alt="Functions: Post Conversation Survey Flow" style="width:100%;"/>